top of page

 It was 1985-86 (I think) in college where I first heard the odd term, “African-American.”
 Odd in that it was different than what we were used to.
 You know, the definition of the word “Odd”.
 Odd in that it was unusual and new to me.
 Nothing odd about the people.
 Don’t you dare.

-It was in, oddly, a Quantitative Methods (a.k.a. business statistics) class where the precocious, barely adult me simply asked the professor — one could argue from a position of actual inclusivity, acceptance, and diversity — why we would group people like that; by continent.
-Maybe I knew what I was doing and fixing for a debate, maybe not.
-I was barely out of high school.
+It was in, oddly, a Quantitative Methods (a.k.a. business statistics) class where the precocious, barely legal me simply asked the professor — one could argue from a position of actual inclusivity, acceptance, and diversity — why we would group people like that; by continent.
+Maybe I knew what I was doing and fixing for a fight, maybe not.
+I was just out of high school.
 I was still into challenging authority.
 And the professor wasn’t a douchey modern-day professor from whom you’d expect all things social justice to be scripted for him by his administrators — it was just an average elbow-patcher I was sitting before to fulfill a course requirement for my useless Marketing degree.
 I was simply asking him about his use of the term “African-American” in place of “Black”.
 Maybe it was being used already in some places, but it was new to me.
 “So, that makes me, ‘European-American,’” I concluded.
-It was a sincere statement, but I realized in that moment from his prepared reaction that it was a deliberate, department chair-endorsed bit of language manipulation, and he was startled that I would be so disrespectful.
+It was a sincere statement, but I realized in that moment from his flushed face and prepared reaction that it was a deliberate, department chair-endorsed bit of language manipulation, and he was startled that I would be so disrespectful.
 Sorry, teach.
 You started it.
+You wanted it.

 I’ll stick with my Irish hyphenation, thank you very much.
 Ancestral nation and American.
 Not necessarily in that order.
 Call it a fierce loyalty or whatever you like but being raised by first-generation parents born to hardscrabble immigrant parents, my upbringing was solidly rooted in, well, their roots.
 It follows that my Mom and Dad listening to the Irish tunes (a.k.a. the diddily-diddilies) every Sunday on WFUV and taking us visiting their Bronx cousins where the tales and tunes lived even larger would have an effect.
 It made me Irish.
 Just as the other kids were made Italian and Chinese and whatever else came before their hyphen by their folks and families.
 It’s a specific heritage.
 “African” and “Asian” and “European” miss the mark while trying to make a point.
 Ironic.